tidyverse/dplyr/cran-comments.md

 * Ensured that tests work even when RPostgreSQL is not available.

+Apologies for the multiple submissions - if I'd noticed this problem earlier I would've fixed it with 0.3.0.1.

 --------------------------------------------------------------------------------

 The following notes were generated across my local OS X install and ubuntu running on travis-ci.
 Response to NOTEs across three platforms below.